yuhuan-wu/LRFormer/README.md

 # Low-Resolution Self-Attention for Semantic Segmentation

 This is the official repository for **Low-Resolution Self-Attention for Semantic Segmentation**.
-We introduce a novel self-attention mechanism (LRSA) that computes attention in a fixed low-resolution space regardless of the input image size.
+We introduce a self-attention mechanism (LRSA) that computes attention in a fixed low-resolution space regardless of the input image size.
 This design drastically reduces computational cost while still capturing global context.
 Based on LRSA, we build the Low-Resolution Transformer (LRFormer) with an encoder-decoder architecture, and we provide several variants (T/S/B/L/XL).
 In addition, we release enhanced versions (LRFormer+) that combine the LRFormer encoder with a query-based decoder (e.g., Mask2Former) for even stronger performance.

 ---